tamersp25/docs/docs/engines/toolkit/README.md

 Engines allow you to process files (or chunks of files like frames from a video) in the Veritone platform.

-This toolkit is aimed at Cognition engines processing chunks.
+This toolkit is aimed at [cognitive engines](engines/deploy-a-cognitive-engine/) processing [segments](engines/processing-modes/segment-processing/).
 For example, images, frames from videos, video clips, and audio files.
 If you are building a different kind of engine, you may need to use lower level APIs.

 Engines are deployed to the Veritone platform in Docker containers, which can be thought of as being like lightweight virtual machines.
 The platform will automatically spin up instances of your engine to meet demand.